How to fine-tune pfSense for 1Gbit throughput on APU2/APU3/APU4

 Here's a screenshot from pfSense panel - take a look at the traffic graph.

 I think this is quite neat.
-It turns out that internet is wrong :-) .
-One can get full gigabit on pfSense when utilizing multiple NIC queues and multiple CPUs!
+It's possible to get full gigabit on pfSense when utilizing multiple NIC queues and multiple CPUs!

-if you have any questions about the above article, mail us at email@example.com
+if you have any questions about the above article, ping us at firstname.lastname@example.org